castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

  * Running on http://127.0.0.1:3000
 ```

-To call the endpoint `product` execute the following command
+To call the endpoint `product` execute

 ```bash
 curl -i "http://127.0.0.1:3000/product?a=5&b=7"